userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ```

 ## Floating IP Pool

+We will be assigning a floating IP for our CSR1Kv, in order to do so we first need to create one.
+Lets create a floating IP for later assignment to CSR1Kv.

+For the actual IPv4 address you can either assign a fixed one (use 172.31.57.XXX and replace XXX for your POD number e.g. POD 131 would use 172.31.57.131) or let OpenStack select the IPv4 that will be assigned.

 Step 1 - Go to Admin -> Network -> Floating IPs an click on **Allocate IP To Project**
 ![Step 1](./images/admin_floating_ip_pool_create_01.png)